(Updated again for 2009, 2013 and now in 2016.)

 The 5th verse of Ma’oz Tzur describes the Chanukah story.
 One phrase in this verse is “ufortzu chomos migdalai“, which would be literally translated “and burst open the walls of my citadel”.
 Mentally, I used to picture breaking down the walls of the Beis haMiqdosh, or perhaps a fortress.
-However, I found the following mishnah in Middos (Ch.
-2, mishnah 2 in the Yachin uBo’az edition, mishnah 3 in Kahati’s — who splits up the Yu”B‘s mishnah 1 into 2 parts).
+However, I found the following mishnah in Middos.
 The second chapter describes the Beis haMiqdosh as it would appear to someone walking in from outside the Temple Mount to the Altar.
 This mishna picks up right after you walk through the gate and onto the Temple Mount.

-Inside of it is the soreg, 10 tefachim [appx 2'6"] high.
-It had thirteen peratzos (broken openings) there, that the Hellenist kings partzum (broke open).
+Within that [the general Temple Mount area] is the soreg, 10 tefachim [appx 2’6″] high.
+It had thirteen burst openings (peratzos) there, that the Hellenist kings partzum (broke open).
 They returned and closed them off, and legislated corresponding to them 13 prostrations.

-To help you picture what a soreg is, the root means woven.
+To help you picture what a soreg is, the root \סרג\ means woven.
 The Bartenura describes the soreg as a mechitzah woven out of thin wooden slats running at diagonals.
-The Bartenura compares it to the part of the bed used to support the mattress, with plenty of open space inside the weave.
+The Bartenura compares it to the part of the bed used to support the mattress, something that has a lot of open space inside the weave.

 He goes on to say that the Hellenists opened up holes in the soreg opposite each of the gates in the outer wall to let anyone see in.
-Note the shoresh used /p-r-tz/, the same as in the piyut.
-The soreg marked the limit for gentiles, they were not allowed in beyond that point.
+Note the shoresh used — \פרצ\, the same as in the piyut.
+The soreg was a mechitzah that marked the limit for gentiles, they were not allowed in beyond that point.
 To the Hellenist mind, this havdalah bein Yisrael la’Amim, separation between the Jews and the other nations, was repugnant.
 It ran against their assimilationist efforts.

 Rav Hutner (Pachad Yitzchaq, Chanukah 1:5) explains that emphasizing this division is why the mishnah has no mention of Chanukah.
 It is the Oral Torah which separates the Jews from non-Jews.
 Anyone can pick up a text and study it.
 But it’s the fact that the majority of the Torah is “written” on the hearts of the Jewish People, that halakhah is dynamic, not written ink-on-parchment, but a creative partnership between Hashem and the Jewish People, that makes it uniquely ours.
 This is why there is a prohibition against teaching Oral Torah to non-Jews, a prohibitions our sages debate is a kind of theft, or akin to marital infidelity.
 Therefore, there was special resistance against codifying the laws of Chanukah in particular, a desire by Rav Yehudah haNasi to keep them oral.